 Motorcycle Fatalities in Nevada

 According to data from the National Highway Traffic Safety Administration, Nevada had a total of 56 motorcyclist fatalities in a single recent year.
-The majority of fatalities involved helmeted riders, but this is unsurprising given Nevada’s universal helmet law.
+The majority of fatalities involved helmeted riders, but this is unsurprising given the Nevada helmet law.

 Contact Our Motorcycle Accident Lawyers in Las Vegas for Help with Your Case